sumitnn/sumitnn/README.md

 ⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️⭐️

 Hey how are you ,myself sumit I hope you are all right.
-I am a BSC.IT graduate with experience in Web-Development,Python, Django, backend , REST API.Currenlty Working as a Junior Full Stack developer in  a startup company.Experienced with working in a team-based environment and highly motivated to develop successful software solutions.I am learning new skills like UI design, Flutter and React.js .Interested in contributing to the development of smart prosthetics through cutting-edge technology.
+I am a BSC.IT graduate with experience in Web-Development,Python, Django, backend , REST API.Currenlty Working as a Junior Full Stack developer in  a startup company.Experienced with working in a team-based environment and highly motivated to develop successful software solutions.I am learning new skills like UI design,React Native , Flutter and React.js .Interested in contributing to the development of smart prosthetics through cutting-edge technology.

 Reach me via LinkedIn, Gmail, Kaggle and Github.👀